 Covers industry drivers, development, compliance framework, and certification of electronic health record systems status and operations addressed through strategic decision making and leadership: data movement among enterprise clinical, business, administrative systems to legal health record; and barrier and benefit assessment within major institutional culture and technology initiative changes.
 Offered: A.

 Explores the laws, policies, and issues involved in oversight and management of health data and health information systems.
 Defines the legal health record and the requirements, role, and uses.
 Covers the legal and ethical framework, issues and concepts, and the role of e-discovery on the emerging health data environment.
-Offered: Sp.
+Offered: W.

 Covers the laws, regulations, policies, and practice related to the confidentiality, privacy, and security of health information in an electronic environment.
 Federal and state laws and regulations require specific performance in the acquisition, use, storage, and maintenance of health information.
 Examines systems and practices.
 Offered: Sp.

-HIHIM 535 Clinical Vocabularies, Terminologies, Classifications, and Mapping (3)
+HIHIM 535 Clinical Vocabularies and Terminologies (3)

 Covers clinical terminologies, classifications, and mapping, which provides information on taxonomies and metadata, information objects, and classification theory in organizing information in an electronic system.
 Includes current initiatives in terminologies and data mapping in electronic health record systems.
-Offered: S.

 Covers community and consumer health informatics associated with health services provides; electronic health records that address internal and external standards; accreditation and regulatory requirements needed to provide quality care; and health information exchange from policy to implementation.
 Offered: A.